I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 I always laugh with Wes when we have money conversations that I revert to fourth-grade-Ashlyn, sitting at the table while my dad tried desperately to explain long divison through my tears.
 English class captured my mind a tish more than math my whole life, but working to understand my numbers is something I’m a hard-liner for in my business: Knowing your PnL statements, your cash flow, your expenditures, and affiliate income reports is fascinating … and your responsibility as a business owner.

 I used QuickBooks on my own for a bit before bringing in the experts at Steadfast Bookkeeping to help me each month, but it’s the best go-to for running quick reports.
 (Learn more about how I built out my team here)

 Why am I including it?
 Well, there are great built-in productivity tools within QuickBooks, no doubt (think time trackers, etc.).

 BUT, I’m chiefly including it because before QuickBooks …

 … I did everything manually.

-Harvard Business Review ran an article this week “Stop Reading lists of things successful people do.”
+Harvard Business Review ran an article once “Stop Reading lists of things successful people do.”
 The title made me giggle, but, I agree: those easy-to-read lists don’t always take into account we have different benchmarks for “success.”

 How do you save time and cut out the noise in your creative business?